-Inventory Management, also known as stock management, is a crucial part of working capital management.
+Inventory Management, also known as stock management, is crucial for working capital management.
 Economic Order Quantity is one of the most prominent models used widely for effective inventory management.
 EOQ calculates the ordering quantity for a particular inventory item using inputs such as carrying cost, ordering cost, and annual usage of that inventory item.
 Now, let us see the Importance of EOQ.

 Working Capital Management is an essential specialized function of financial management.
-Every component of working capital such as inventory, debtors or receivables, cash, creditors or payables, short-term debts, etc needs effort to manage.
-Inventory comprises a major part of working capital.
+Every component of working capital, such as inventory, debtors or receivables, cash, creditors or payables, short-term debts, etc., needs the effort to manage.
+Inventory comprises a significant part of working capital.
 This makes its management critical, compared to other working capital components.

 Two crucial questions of inventory management are ‘how much inventory should be ordered?’ and ‘when should it be ordered?’
 In manufacturing and merchandising companies, inventory management is overemphasized.
 It is because the inventory covers the major part of the asset pie.
 Inventory is a part of current assets and it occupies a significant share of working capital and hence it is necessary to ensure that it does not block too much of finance.

 While we are planning for inventory management, the first thing that should be evaluated is the type of costs associated with it.
-However, there is a general presumption that inventory cost means the cost price of product stored as inventory.
-Practically, there are other costs as well, which are associated with inventory like ordering cost, carrying cost etc.
+However, there is a general presumption that inventory cost means the cost price of a product stored as inventory.
+Practically, there are other costs as well, which are associated with inventory like ordering cost, carrying cost, etc.

 Various tools have been recommended for inventory management, and new studies have added some innovative methods like just in time (JIT) management and total quality management (TQM).
-However, one of the proven, adopted and efficient models is economic order quantity (EOQ).
+However, one proven, adopted, and efficient model is economic order quantity (EOQ).
 This helps answer a major question, i.e., “What quantity should be ordered?”
-The quantity to be ordered should be optimum which optimizes everything whether it is the space required or the money blocked in the inventory.
-At the same time, quantity ordered should be sufficient to meet the needs.
+The quantity to be ordered should be optimum, optimizing everything, whether the space required or the money blocked in the inventory.
+At the same time, the quantity ordered should be sufficient to meet the needs.
 Insufficient inventory can lead to a stoppage of production.